 One of the most valuable lessons your child can learn – at school and at home – is how to be a global citizen.
 As we’ve mentioned, your child will be exposed to ideas like kindness, sharing and responsibility in the classroom.
 Be sure to integrate these ideas in your conversations and activities at home.

 Easier said than done, right?
-If you’re feeling daunted, check out the offerings from award-winning “global kid-izen” subscription For Purpose Kids.
-Each box focuses on a different global cause and includes fun, themed activities for helping people, animals, the environment and more.
+If you’re feeling daunted, check out the "Take Action" box from inspiring subscription Cultivate Kindness.
+Each box focuses on a different cause and comes with a Kindness Activity Kit to complete, plus snack ideas, planner printables, and more.
 It’s a fantastic tool to support the great work you’re already doing at home.